chamslahlou/emergylib/README.md

 ![Li et al example](images/exemple.png)

-Under a terminal, launch python, then import the module 'system' of the library:
+Under a terminal, we launch python and then import module 'system' of the library:

     >>> import emergylib.system as emsys